miking-lang/miking-benchmarks/README.md

 The following shows an example directory structure for a suite of sorting benchmarks; merge sort, insertion sort, and bucketsort implemented in `Java` and `MCore`, respectively.
-The `.toml` files specify options for the benchmarks and datasets, and are explained in [Benchmark Configuration Files](#benchmark-configuration-files) and [Dataset Configuration Files](dataset-configuration-files), respectively.
+The `.toml` files specify options for the benchmarks and datasets, and are explained in [Configuration Files](#benchmark-configuration-files).

 ```
 sort
 ├── datasets
-│   ├── datasets.toml
 │   ├── random1.txt
 │   ├── reversed1.txt
 │   └── sorted1.txt